joachimesque/paper-globe/README.md

 PaperGlobe is a Python utility that will transform an image of the Earth to a template that you can cut and assemble by yourself.

+If you’re unsure about command-line apps or Python, please visit **[paperglo.be](https://paperglo.be)**, where you can generate images online.

 Of course you’re not limited to the Earth, you can use any other planet or quasi-spherical object as a source, as long as its surface is projected in the correct way.
 The image of the planet must be a cylindrical projection.
 Right now it works with [Equirectangular](https://en.wikipedia.org/wiki/Equirectangular_projection), [Mercator](https://en.wikipedia.org/wiki/Mercator_projection) or [Gall stereographic](https://en.wikipedia.org/wiki/Gall_stereographic_projection) projections.
-PaperGlobe could work with any other projection, but the results won’t make you happy.
+PaperGlobe could work with any other projection, but the results won’t make you so happy.

 ![](https://repository-images.githubusercontent.com/513955992/0b1beb9c-7e3d-4535-8feb-ba6dadaff4f8)